shwethaj1104/AWS_study_material/EC2 Instance.md

 if we navigate to the public ip addresss we will be able to access the page/applcation

-we can stop/terminate our instance when evr we want
+we can stop/terminate our instance when evr we want- but when ever we stop and start again- AWS will chnage it's public IP address- keep that in mind
 ![image](https://user-images.githubusercontent.com/107784718/212466575-176752d7-f91a-4ecc-99a5-0675c9b2c3a5.png)